-- 2.1 (1) This section applies in relation to the provision of assistance for a calendar month after April, 2020 and before March, 2021 to or for - (a) a family unit that was eligible on April 2, 2020, or includes a person who was in a family unit that was eligible on April 2, 2020, for - (i) income assistance, or - (ii) hardship assistance, other than hardship assistance provided under section 43 because an applicant applied for - (A) an income support payment under the Canada Emergency Response Benefit Act, or - (B) employment insurance, or - (b) a family unit that is described in section 2.01 (1) (a) of the Employment and Assistance for Persons with Disabilities Regulation. - (2) Section 11 (1) is to be read as though it also provided that the following assets are exempt for the purposes of section 11 (2) and (2.1): - (a) an income support payment under the Canada Emergency Response Benefit Act; - (b) employment insurance. - (3) Section 1 (a) of Schedule B is to be read as though it also provided that the following are exempt from income when calculating the net income of a family unit for the purposes of section 28 (b) of this regulation: - (a) an income support payment under the Canada Emergency Response Benefit Act;
+- 2.1 (1) This section applies in relation to the provision of assistance for a calendar month after April, 2020 and before January, 2022 to or for - (a) a family unit that was eligible on April 2, 2020, or includes a person who was in a family unit that was eligible on April 2, 2020, for - (i) income assistance, or - (ii) hardship assistance, other than hardship assistance provided under section 43 because an applicant applied for - (A) an income support payment under the Canada Emergency Response Benefit Act, or - (B) employment insurance, or

+- (b) a family unit that is described in section 2.01 (1) (a) of the Employment and Assistance for Persons with Disabilities Regulation. - (2) Section 11 (1) is to be read as though it also provided that the following assets are exempt for the purposes of section 11 (2) and (2.1): - (a) an income support payment under the Canada Emergency Response Benefit Act; - (a.1) a benefit under the Canada Recovery Benefits Act; - (b) employment insurance; - (c) pandemic pay. - (3) Section 1 (a) of Schedule B is to be read as though it also provided that the following are exempt from income when calculating the net income of a family unit for the purposes of section 28 (b) of this regulation: - (a) an income support payment under the Canada Emergency Response Benefit Act; - (a.1) a benefit under the Canada Recovery Benefits Act; - (b) employment insurance; - (c) pandemic pay. - (4) Section 6 of Schedule D is to be read as though it also provided that no deduction is to be made for the following when calculating the maximum amount of hardship assistance for which an applicant's family unit is eligible under section 2 of that Schedule: - (a) an income support payment under the Canada Emergency Response Benefit Act; - (a.1) a benefit under the Canada Recovery Benefits Act; - (b) employment insurance; - (c) pandemic pay. - (5) This section is repealed on January 1, 2022. - (6) For the purposes of this regulation, pandemic pay is to be read as though it is unearned income. - (7) In this section: - "COVID-19 emergency" means the emergency that is the subject of - (a) the notice provided on March 17, 2020 by the provincial health officer under section 52 (2) of the Public Health Act, and - (b) the declaration of a state of emergency made on March 18, 2020, and any extension of that declaration, under section 9 of the Emergency Program Act; - "essential service" has the same meaning as in the COVID-19 (Limits on Actions and Proceedings) Regulation;